The birational geometry of Markov numbers: Birational geometry and Mori trains

-\item[(F):] Fix an extremal P-resolution of a c.q.s. $\frac{1}{\Delta}(1,\Omega)$.
+\item[(F):] Fix an extremal P-resolution of $\frac{1}{\Delta}(1,\Omega)$.
 Its (at most two) \text{Mori trains} are the concatenate data of the Wahl chains involved in all \eni \ and \enii \ of flipping type over $\frac{1}{\Delta}(1,\Omega)$.
-The \textit{first wagon} corresponds to one of the Wahl chains in the extremal P-resolution.
+The \textit{first wagon} corresponds to one of the Wahl chains in the extremal P-resolution, and as before, the next wagons correspond to the Wahl chain in a k1A, and two consecutive wagons correspond to the Wahl chains in a k2A.
 We put an empty wagon $[]$ if the Wahl singularity is a smooth point.
-When Wahl singularities are equal we get one Mori train. \end{itemize} \end{definition}
+When Wahl singularities in the extremal P-resolution are equal we have only one Mori train. \end{itemize} \end{definition}

 Instead of trying general formulas for each wagon of the Mori trains, we give some examples.

 \begin{example} (Divisorial family) Consider the Wahl singularity $(P \in \bW)=\frac{1}{4}(1,1)$.
 Then $\delta=2$ and the Mori train is For example, the initial \enii \ is $[4]-[2,2,6]$, the $[2,2,2,2,2,\bar{2},10]$ is an \eni~, and $[2,2,6]-[2,2,2,2,8]$ is another \enii. \end{example}